AAA: What Are The Best Essential Oils For Cleaning?

 We understand that switching from commercial cleaners to green cleaners can seem daunting.
 It’s okay to take it slow or replace just one of your regular cleaners with a non-toxic cleaner, as this still helps to reduce the number of harmful chemicals in your home.

 At Edens Garden, we have plenty of options for keeping your home clean the natural and green way.
-From deodorizing, non-toxic room sprays to natural bar soaps, EG is a one-stop-shop for sustainable, natural solutions for you and your home.
+From essential oils for cleaning, deodorizing, non-toxic room sprays to natural bar soaps, EG is a one-stop-shop for sustainable, natural solutions for you and your home.